Raid on Cypriot deposits shakes Europeans' faith in savings

 “It’s an extreme move, Cyprus may be a tiny state but this will injure the fragile sentiment in the euro zone’s south,” said the banker, who declined to be named.

-Another senior Greek banker said: “What timing, just when the crisis seemed to be stabilizing.
+Another senior Greek banker said: “What timing, just when the crisis seemed to be stabilising.
 How can savers not worry that this may happen again elsewhere as part of bailouts?”

 In Italy, where media and political parties are focused on the quagmire following last month’s deadlocked election and support for an anti-establishment party has soared, many turned to social media to express their concerns.